dathan-javascript/my-new-project/README.md

 ## Background

 Which problems does your idea solve?
 How common or frequent is this problem?
 What is your personal motivation?
 Why is this topic important or interesting?
+The universal issue of Busy hour traffic management is a tough job for authorities throughout the world

 This is how you make a list, if you need one:
 * problem 1